 - Season with rock sugar and salt.
 You need to use more salt because it will be served together with the noodles.

-c.
-Prepare the shredded chicken and shrimp
+2. Prepare the shredded chicken and shrimp

 - Put the shrimp into a small colander and poach it in the broth.
+Remove and set aside when they are cooked.

-d.
-Deep-fried the shallots (or store-bought)
+3. Deep-fried the shallots (or store-bought)

 - Frying the shallots is quite straightforward.
 First, slice the shallots thinly.

 - After it becomes crispy and golden, pour it through a wire mesh strainer to remove the excessive oil.
-You can use The shallot oil to fry the shrimp heads.
+You can use the shallot oil to fry the shrimp heads.

 - When it is cold, keep the fried shallots in an airtight container.

-e.
-Assemble and serve
+4. Assemble and serve

 - Blanch the bean sprouts and chives in water for twenty seconds.
 Do not cook the bean sprouts for too long to keep them crunchy.